ozzieba/aider/prompt_patterns.md

 > `+I'm trying to use pycall, and need to make sure it is only initialized by pycall_thread, not alone.
 How can I make sure that Rails doesn't 'require' it implicitly?`

 > `+let's run this only when running sidekiq, not rails server (in particular, in rails server pods Python isn't available, so maybe detect that or rescue or something; or only run in sidekiq and rails console)`

+> hmm, ok instead of making everything work in SQLite, let's run tests against a pg db, with connection params defined by env vars, and have a script that sets up a test db in docker and runs tests against it

+> Let's use a more recent PG, v17. and let's make sure to use db:schema:load rather than db:migrate; and if needed explicitly create extension pgvector or whatever

+> ah I think it actually is vector rather than pgvector

+> let's add a configurable python path env var that will also be appended to sys.path

+> ah let's make sure that also runs during tests

+> let's add a test suite for all functionality of lance that we are using (in particular, through pyrbrs); this should not use any other external data sources, just lance on disk

+> Please change the source of the pyrbrs gem to pull from gemstash (running on Cloud Run), and make sure that GH Actions can log in to pull it

+> so we don't have rails_helper, only spec_helper; that's seemingly necessary to import everything, but also unnecessarily connects to a db (which I don't have set up and don't need for these particular tests).
+Can we add a slimmed-down helper that just does the minimum

+> now let's use it for tests, instead of PG which we use for prod

+> let's make tests spin up PG as needed.
+In particular, if there is no PG_URL or equivalent env var, we should spin up a docker container with pg.
+In GHA, we should use service containers and actually run rspec (in parallel with building and pushing the docker image)

+> if the local container already exists (in particular, if it was created by tests running for a different branch), use it with a new logical db

+> ah need pgvector

+> no, db:migrate fails because some old migrations are broken; need db:schema:load; if schema.rb is stale we should fix it and commit

+> both locally and in GHA, let's pass GCP creds, in particular for S3/GCS to work

+> if we're going to wrap, let's just exclude GHA

+> hold on, _developer should still work for the local (non-GHA, but docker compose) developer environment

+> use syllo-6ce5 and the correct SA for api repo

+> to be clear, this is specifically for the script that grants permissions

+> does viewer include secretsAccessor?

+> what do we need to do to get rspec to exit with 0 if there are pending tests but no failing tests?

 ## General Observations & Best Practices